Criminal Justice and Criminology Major, CSIS Participant

 John Michael Unterreiner, 23, graduated in May of 2013 from Southeast Missouri State University with a Bachelor of Science degree in Criminal Justice and a minor in Psychological Services.
 Unterreiner is currently working as a graduate assistant for Southeast and is in his first semester of graduate school.
 Unterreiner grew up in Cape Girardeau, Missouri where he graduated from St. Vincent de Paul grade school in 2005 and Notre Dame Regional High School in 2009.
 In addition to being a graduate assistant, Unterreiner also works at Bent Creek Golf Course as a part-time pro shop attendant, writes freelance sports stories for the Southeast Missourian, and is the Athletic Director at St. Vincent de Paul.
 Unterreiner is engaged to be married to Monica Ann Henggeler of Sikeston, Missouri in July of 2014.

 Unterreiner attended CSIS in the spring of 2012.
 While there, Unterreiner gained leadership skills, as well as knowledge in a wide variety of disciplines ranging from journalism to military tactics to foreign affairs.
-Unterreiner suggests that any student chosen to attend CSIS, seize the opportunity and not only take full advantage of the learning experience, but also enjoy the Washington, D.C. area and the opportunity to network with other peers in other areas of study.
+Unterreiner suggests that any student chosen to attend CSIS, seize the opportunity and not only take full advantage of the learning experience, but also enjoy the Washington, D.C. area and the opportunity to network with other peers in other majors.